alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/authentication-example/readme.md

 ```
 received request from ${from_ip}, local addr is ${local_ip}, local host is ${local_host}, request path is/auth
 ```
-Then send a HTTP request without a user-agent header to verify whether the rule is valid
+Then send a HTTP request without a user-agent header to verify whether the rule is valid:
 ```
 curl --location --request GET '${demo_ip}/auth'
 ```